-Other Common Ways to Lose Your Driving Privileges in Massachusetts
+Common Ways to Lose Your Driving Privileges in Massachusetts

 In addition to an immediate threat suspension, there are many other charges that can be punished with a license suspension.
 In some cases, repeated or serious violations will prompt the RMV to suspend your license.
-In other cases, a charge seemingly unrelated to traffic law may result in license suspension.
+In other cases, a charge seemingly unrelated to traffic laws may result in license suspension.
 Some of the most common ways to lose your driving privileges include:

 - Surchargeable offenses.

 - Habitual traffic offender.

 - Out-of-state suspension.

 Regardless of the reason, when the letter from the RMV arrives in your mailbox or the police serve you notice that your license has been suspended, you need help right away from an attorney who knows the system and can help you fight to retain your driving privileges.